ibm-cloud-docs/assistant/intents.md

   Ideally, find real-world user utterance examples that you can extract from existing business processes.
 The user examples should be tailored to your specific business.
 For example, if you are an insurance company, your user examples might look more like this, `I want to buy a new XYZ insurance plan.`

-  The examples you provide are used by the service to build a machine learning model that can recognize the same and similar types of utterances and map them to the appropriate intent.
+  The examples you provide are used by your assistant to build a machine learning model that can recognize the same and similar types of utterances and map them to the appropriate intent.

 Start with a few intents, and test them as you iteratively expand the scope of the application.